CRBroughton/Forager/README.md

 Dependant on your operating system's architecture, download the latest release of [Pocketbase](https://github.com/pocketbase/pocketbase) and extract the executable into the db folder.
-When running `ppnpm run pocketbase:serve` for the first time, the database migrations will ensure the correct tables are created.
+When running `pnpm run pocketbase:serve` for the first time, the database migrations will ensure the correct tables are created.

-## Live Version
+## Progressive Web Application (PWA)

-Forager is a Progressive Web Application, and therefore can be installed via any browser.
+Forager is a Progressive Web Application (PWA), and therefore can be installed via any browser.
 The URL for the live version is:

 [https://forager.crbroughton.me](https://forager.crbroughton.me)

-Please note that this live version may have restrictions during active development.
+Please note that this live version may have restrictions during active development, assume data is not persistent on this instance.

 ## Project setup
 ```